-Directly related to value added tax is the pre-tax defined in § 15 Value Added Tax Act (Umsatzsteuergesetz – UStG).
-It’s the part of the sales tax that companies pay for needed investments.
+Directly related to VAT is the pre-tax defined in § 15 UStG (VAT Act), it’s the part of the sales tax that companies pay for needed investments.
 The pre-tax is repaid after the sales tax return from the tax office (Finanzamt).
 Read more about vVAT here.

 Anyone who runs a business has to pay trade tax.
 This tax is regulated in the trade tax law (Gewerbesteuergesetz – GewStG).
 For sole proprietorships and partnerships, a tax-free threshold of €24,500 applies to their revenue.
 In the case of trade tax, the rate of levy differs depending on the municipality.
 The figure of 3.5% is a fixed factor, which is also added as a multiplier.